-An omphalocele is a midline ventral abdominal wall defect through which the abdominal contents herniate.
-The defect generally occurs at the base of the umbilicus with the umbilical cord inserting at the apex and is covered by amnion and peritoneum.
-Large omphaloceles may contain the fetal liver as well as other abdominal organs such as bowel and may be seen by abdominal ultrasound as early as 10 weeks of development (12 weeks from LNMP).
-Small omphaloceles do not contain the liver, and diagnosis usually occurs after 12 weeks of gestation.
-Chromosomal abnormalities occur in up to 60% of fetuses with omphaloceles that do not contain the liver.
-Omphaloceles may be associated with other fetal anomalies and syndromes such as amniotic band syndrome, Pentalogy of Cantrell, Beckwith-Wiedemann syndrome and OEIS syndrome.
-Up to 50 % of omphaloceles are associated with cardiac defects and gastrointestinal, genitourinary, and central nervous system abnormalities are also present.
-Fetuses with small omphaloceles are delivered vaginally while for those with defects larger than 5 cm, may be delivered cesarean section.
-Primary surgical closure is usually performed for smaller omphaloceles; non-surgical options such as silos, elastic bandages and epithelialization with delayed surgical repair are used for larger defects.
+Omphalocele is a midline ventral abdominal wall defect through which abdominal contents herniate.
+The defect generally occurs at the base of the umbilicus, with the umbilical cord inserting at the apex.
+It is covered by amnion and peritoneum.
+Large omphaloceles may contain the fetal liver as well as other abdominal organs.
+Chromosomal abnormalities occur in up to 60% of fetuses with omphaloceles that do not contain liver.
+Omphaloceles may be associated with amniotic band syndrome, Pentalogy of Cantrell, Beckwith-Wiedemann syndrome and cloacal exstrophy.
+Up to 50 % of omphaloceles are associated with cardiac defects.
+Gastrointestinal, genitourinary, and CNS abnormalities can also be present.
+Fetuses with small omphaloceles can be delivered vaginally while those with defects larger than 5 cm are typically delivered by cesarean.
+Primary surgical closure is usually performed for smaller omphaloceles.
+Silos, elastic bandages and epithelialization with delayed surgical repair are used for larger defects.

-Pentalogy of Cantrell is caused by the failure of the cephalic body folding.
-It is characterized by median supraumbilical abdominal wall defect, defect in the sternum, diaphragmatic pericardial deficiency, anterior diaphragmatic deficiency and intracardiac defects.
-This defect may be diagnosed by ultrasound as early as 11 weeks gestation and has been associated with cystic hygroma, cranial defects and chromosomal abnormalities.
+Pentalogy of Cantrell is characterized by a median supraumbilical abdominal wall defect, defect in the sternum, diaphragmatic pericardial deficiency, anterior diaphragmatic deficiency and intracardiac defects.
+It has been associated with cystic hygroma, cranial defects and chromosomal abnormalities.

-Body stalk anomaly results from the failure of fusion of all four body folds during the 4th week of development and is generally lethal.
-This anomaly is characterized by cranial defects, facial midline clefts, thoracic and abdominal wall and limb defects.
-By ultrasound the intrathoracic and abdominal organs may be seen outside of the body cavities within a sac covered by amnioperitoneal membranes and directly attached to the placental with an absent or shortened umbilical cord.
+Body stalk anomaly is generally lethal.
+It is characterized by cranial, midline facial, thoracic, abdominal wall and limb defects.
+By ultrasound, the intrathoracic and abdominal organs may be seen outside of the body cavities within a sac covered by membranes and directly attached to the placenta with an absent or shortened umbilical cord.
 The associated scoliosis and omphalocele may appear as an amniotic band syndrome.

-Cloacal extrophy results from abnormal caudal folding and may present with hypogastric amphalocele, meningomyelocele, bladder herniation, scoliosis, abnormalities of the renal and genitourinary system.
-A single umbilical artery is often associated with this defect as are spinal and skeletal defects.
-Bladder exstrophy also results from abnormal caudal folding but at a lower level of the abdominal wall as compared to cloacal exstrophy and may include defects of the bladder and urethra as well as diastaisi of the symphysis and malposition of the anus.
-A normal urinary bladder excludes the diagnosis of both types of exstrophy.
+Cloacal exstrophy may present with hypogastric omphalocele, meningomyelocele, bladder herniation, scoliosis, and abnormalities of the renal and genitourinary system.
+A single umbilical artery is often associated, as are spinal and skeletal defects.
+Bladder exstrophy occurs at a lower level compared to cloacal exstrophy and may include defects of the bladder and urethra as well as diastasis of the symphysis and malposition of the anus.
+The diagnosis of both types of exstrophy is excluded by a normal urinary bladder.
 Surgical correction is undertaken to prevent ascending infection, incontinence and prolapse.

-Urachal abnormalities include failure of regression which results in a communication between the anterior abdominal wall and bladder.
-This may appear as a complete or partially patent urachus, urachal diverticulum, urachal sinus or cyst.
-A communication between the bladder and cystic mass is confirmatory for a patent urachus.
+Urachal abnormalities result in a communication between the anterior abdominal wall and bladder.
+They may appear as a complete or partially patent urachus, urachal diverticulum, urachal sinus or cyst.
+A communication between the bladder and a cystic mass confirms a patent urachus.
 Urachal anomalies are corrected surgically with good outcomes.